CVS Looks To Make Its Drugstores A Destination For Health Care

 Rosita Rodriguez, 68, is one of them.
 "I did yoga," she says.
 "And it was such a joy."

-She says she found out about the yoga class when she came into the store to find some painkillers for her arthritis that wouldn't make her nauseous.
-The store's "care concierge," Jesse Gonzalez, helped her choose a medication, and told her about the yoga class and about how she could get her diabetes checked as well.
+She says she found out about the yoga class when she came into the store to find some painkillers for her arthritis that wouldn't nauseate her.
+The store's "care concierge," Jesse Gonzalez, helped her choose a medication and told her about the yoga class and about how she could get her diabetes checked as well.

 "Whenever I need something, I see Jesse here," she says.
 "I talk to him and, you know, he's there for me."